kyma-project/test-infra/docs/prow/prow-secrets-management.md

 >**NOTE:** Before you follow this guide, check Prow Secrets setup for the Google Cloud project.

-Execute this command to set the context to the Google Cloud project:
+When you communicate for the first time with the Google Cloud, set the context to your Google Cloud project.
+Execute this command:
 ```
 gcloud config set project $PROJECT_NAME
 ```